Tea Ugrin: 2016–present

-Artistica 81 finished fifth at the 2016 1st Seire A. Then at the 2nd Serie A, Ugrin had the second-highest score in the all-around and on uneven bars and the highest score on the balance beam, and her club finished second behind Brixia.
+Artistica 81 finished fifth at the 2016 1st Serie A. Then at the 2nd Serie A, Ugrin had the second-highest score in the all-around and on uneven bars and the highest score on the balance beam, and her club finished second behind Brixia.
 She then competed at the 2016 City of Jesolo Trophy where the Italian team finished third behind the United States and Brazil.
 Ugrin finished eleventh in the all-around and seventh in the uneven bars event final.
 Ugrin withdrew from the 2016 Olympic Test Event due to minor injuries.
 Artistica 81 finished second at both the 3rd and the 4th Serie A. At the Italian Championships, Ugrin only competed on the uneven bars and balance beam, and she finished fifth in the uneven bars event final.
 In August, Ugrin had surgery on her foot, which took her out of contention for the 2016 Olympic Games.

 Since 2017, Ugrin has only competed domestically in the Serie A on the uneven bars and the balance beam.